Cursor vs Cline

 Quick Verdict

-Cline excels at agentic automation and vs code users with a score of 79/100.
+Cline focuses on Agentic Automation and VS Code Users and scores 79/100 in our independent evaluation.
 Cline brings an agent workflow into VS Code, useful for semi-autonomous execution of tasks.

 Side-by-side comparison of key performance metrics across six evaluation criteria